SONIC3D/LayaSpineLoader/README.md

 The code is based on the code of static spine converter which is embedded in LayaAir IDE.The original filename is "laya.LayaAnimationTool.js",which is stored in the directory "resources/app/out/vs/layaEditor/h5/js" of LayaAir IDE.

 Please note that to exchange the storage space and additional cost in development workflow,this live loader sacrifise the performance in load-time.You can't have your cake and eat it.

+## Usage
+1. Copy laya.LayaAnimationTool.js to your runtime directory and add it to the container html file.
+2. Copy LayaAnimationTool.d.ts to project dir.
+3. Instantiate Laya.SpineAnimationTemplet and call loadSpineAni to load spine exported resource.
+4. Check the example project for more detail.